apache/trafficserver/doc/admin/hierachical-caching.en.rst

 Edit :file:`icp.config` file located in the Traffic Server `config` directory:
 For each ICP peer you want to identify, enter a separate rule in the :file:`icp.config` file.

-Run the command :option:`traffic_line -x` to apply the configuration changes.
+Run the command :option:`traffic_ctl config reload` to apply the configuration changes.